Running Multiple Versions of Java on MacOS with jenv

 Macs come with Java preinstalled.
 It’s always good to avoid using system installed programming language versions (applies to Python and Ruby too). jenv makes it easy to avoid using the system Java.

-Set the global Java version to Java 8 with jenv global openjdk64-1.8.0.265.
+Set the global Java version to Java 8 with jenv global openjdk64-1.8.0.265

-This command simply writes the version to the /Users/powers/.jenv/version file.
-Type cat /Users/powers/.jenv/version to see it’s just a file with a single line
+to see it's just a file with a single line

 openjdk64-1.8.0.272